marcenuc/As400Querier/README.md

 Create a `local.properties` file in the working directory.
 Look a `Property.java` for an enumeration of all properties.

-Put your queries in a `queries` folder in the working directory.
-Then, a query named `onequery` will go into `queries/onequery.sql`.
+Put your queries in a `queries` folder in the working directory: a query named `onequery` is found into `queries/onequery.sql`.

 Each query is parsed with [MVEL][mvel] as an [MVEL template][mvelt].
 The parameters are taken from the command line as `parameter=value` pairs.